-Did Knysna Tourism pay their ex-CEO, Shaun van Eck, R270 000 to leave?
+Did Knysna Tourism pay their ex-CEO, Shaun van Eck, R270,000 to leave?
 Was it a cover-up?

-I know that some of you will probably have gotten tired of this story but i hope that you understand that i’ve had to dig deep into myself to keep going even though there have been continuous explosions in the Knysna Tourism fiasco.
+I know that some of you will probably have gotten tired of this story but I hope that you understand that I’ve had to dig deep into myself to keep going even though there have been continuous explosions in the Knysna Tourism fiasco.
 I’m all too aware that Knysna’s bad government wins battles by exhausting the will of complainants.
 Worse is that Helen Zille and Alan Winde were aware of the impending catastrophe and did nothing about it which makes me wonder if the holy appearance of the DA is more important than justice and serving the voter.
 The ANC is guilty too, in particular local Chief Whip and Tourism Board director, Stephen de Vries, who hasn’t responded to many messages.
 Silence is a crime because it hampers honesty and justice.

 Again, they’ve refused to answer my latest questions which were posted at www.knysnakeep.org/disturbing-situation-at-knysna-tourism.

-Greg Vogt, the head of the Knysna Tourism Board, told me in conversation that the main reason why the Tourism Board never pursued the court case was because it would have cost too much even if they won it and that the Board wanted to save their members the expense.
+Greg Vogt, the head of the Knysna Tourism Board, told me in conversation that the main reason why the Tourism Board never pursued the court case was that it would have cost too much even if they won it and that the Board wanted to save their members the expense.
 Knowing now the enormous amount Shaun van Eck was allegedly paid (and that he was apparently battling to pay his own court costs), it would suggest that was a lie as logic dictates another reason.
 After all, why pay the ex-CEO so much money if he’s already been found guilty of 4 charges of gross misconduct, each a dismissable offence?
 Why not finish the CCMA process so that the hundreds of more thousands they’d already spent on their own legal fees, paid for by Tourism members and the taxpayer, were not wasted.

 Did the Tourism Board realise that they may lose the case and that attention would shift onto them?
 Knysna Tourism was already bankrupt yet the Tourism Board had no problem spending another half a million of taxpayer’s cash on the cover-up?
 And then had to borrow R500 000 from the Municipality to cover their share of getting Oyster Festival 2013 on the way.